netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 Trueface::SDK *sdk = new Trueface::SDK(options);
 ```

-Due to TFV5 requirements, using the model requires 2.6 GB of RAM for CPU or 3.35 GB RAM for GPU, however the model can be used with less memory at cost of performance, iPhone allowe 2 GB max per app, iPad M1 (iOS 15) allows 5 GB or more per app.
+Due to TFV5 requirements, using the model requires 2.6 GB of RAM for CPU or 3.35 GB RAM for GPU, however the model can be used with less memory at cost of performance, iPhone allows 2 GB max per app, iPad M1 (iOS 15) allows 5 GB or more per app.

 In this example, we bind `mobileAvailableMemory` option to `os_proc_available_memory`, to automatically set best options to run TFV5 model: